robotont/robotont.github.io/source/overview.rst

 Overview
 #############

-ROBOTONT is an mobile ground robot with omnidirectional wheels to enable rapid movement in any direction at a desired heading.
+BROBOTONT is an mobile ground robot with omnidirectional wheels to enable rapid movement in any direction at a desired heading.
 The sensor system includes a depth camera which allows it to see like humans and map the entire environment in 3D.
 The powerful on-board computer facilitates running high performance algorithms and libraries.
 The software stack is open-source and based on ROS (Robot Operating System).